 Minneapolis, MN 55455

 I also teach variety of undergraduate and graduate courses at the University of Minnesota ranging from introductory astronomy, freshman seminars, to graduate courses in planetary science and the interstellar medium.
-My research group, part of the Minnesota Infrared Lab, currently is comprised of one postdoc, five graduate students, and three undergrads.
+My research group, part of the Minnesota Infrared Lab, currently is comprised of one postdoc, two graduate students, and three undergrads.
 We also maintain a 30TB+ data server, with over 15 client machines dedicated to data analysis activities, and remote telescope operation, managed by our own systems administrator.

 In addition to my academic responsibilities, I also am a member of a variety of national advisory boards, such as the Space Studies Board, or previously as Chair (2008-2010) the Board of the Gemini Observatories as part of my professional synergistic activities.
 I was an elected Councilor (2007-2011) of the American Astronomical Society, and a member of the Ast2010 Panel on Optical and Infrared Astronomy (OIR) chartered to address issues in ground-based astronomy facilities, infrastructure, and initiatives as part of the broader efforts of the Astro2010 Decadal Survey process.